- What is the test for?

 What is 'habitual residence'?

-The purpose of the test is to stop someone claiming social benefits immediately when they enter the UK.
-The test applies to British citizens who lived abroad and are returning to live in the UK as well as to people who have never lived in the UK previously.
 The term ‘habitual residence’ is not defined.
-It is decided by looking at all the facts of the case but no single list can be drawn up to govern all cases.
-However, the DWP gives good general guidance (pdf) (paragraphs 073707-073766), as does the HB Guidance Manual part C4 (pdf) (paragraphs C4.80-93), the English Homelessness Code of Guidance (pdf) Annex 10 and the Scottish Code of Guidance on Homelessness Appendix 13E.
+It is decided by looking at all the facts of the case, but no single list can be drawn up to govern all cases.
+However, the DWP gives good general advice based on European law in Advice for Decision Makers (ADM) Chapter C1 (pdf) paragraphs C1946-75, as does the HB Guidance Manual, part C4 (pdf) (paragraphs C4.80-88 and C4.92-112), the English Homelessness Code of Guidance paragraphs 7.21-23 and Annex 1, and the Welsh Allocation of accommodation and homelessness guidance for local authorities (pdf) (paras.
+2.18-2.24).

 - residence must be for an ‘appreciable period of time’